junxit/us-congress-bills-109/metadata.md

 - 2006-09-21 — Placed on the Union Calendar, Calendar No. 401.
 - 2006-09-21 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 109-672.
 - 2006-09-21 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 109-672.
+- 2006-09-25 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2006-09-25 — Considered under suspension of the rules. (consideration: CR H6953-6961, H6993)
+- 2006-09-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5092.
+- 2006-09-25 — Mr. Sensenbrenner moved to suspend the rules and pass the bill, as amended.
+- 2006-09-26 — Considered as unfinished business. (consideration: CR H7369-7370)
+- 2006-09-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 277 - 131 (Roll no. 476). (text: CR 9/25/2006 H6953-6954)
+- 2006-09-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 277 - 131 (Roll no. 476).(text: CR 9/25/2006 H6953-6954)